The Best Writers Share These 5 Content Writer Skills

 Tools like Demand Jump’s content marketing platform are designed to help content writers by automating the SEO and keyword research for them.

-Especially in today’s climate of misinformation, writers need to be able to identify credible sources to cite in their content.
-You also need to be able to source research and images without violating plagiarism and copywriting laws.
+Writers need to be able to identify credible sources to cite in their content.
+There are times when you will need to write about topics that you do not have an extensive knowledge in.
+Some sources may be reliable but can turn out to have just pulled their information from a sketchy source.
+You also need to be able to cite research and images without violating plagiarism and copywriting laws.

 Interviewing is also an important skill to have.
 When interviewing over the phone or in person, you need to be able to write good questions, put the interviewee at ease, and steer a conversation to get to the information and quote that you need.